-(e) The Commission may, in its discretion, delegate any of its duties or responsibilities hereunder to a panel of not less than three Commissioners.

-(f) There shall be a full-time Director of the Commission, who shall be appointed by the City Manager with the advice and consent of the Commission and who shall serve full time in that capacity.
+- (e) The Commission may, in its discretion, delegate any of its duties or responsibilities hereunder to a panel of not less than three Commissioners. - (f) There shall be a full-time Director of the Commission, who shall be appointed by the City Manager with the advice and consent of the Commission and who shall serve full time in that capacity.
+A candidate proposed for appointment as the Director must demonstrate significant prior professional experience performing one or more of the activities or roles described in sections 2-433(a)-(b), 2-434, 2-435(a), 2-437 and 2-439.1 of this article.
 The Director will be responsible for and report to the Commission in the day-to- day operational conduct of the Commission's activities.
 The Director shall report directly to the City Manager for administrative and fiscal matters.
-The City Manager shall delegate to the Director the authority to employ such additional staff as authorized and funded by the City Council, in order for the Commission to fulfill effectively its obligations under this Ordinance.

-(g) All City departments, boards and commissions shall cooperate with and provide assistance to the Commission, including the provision of information in response to reasonable requests from the Commission.

-(h) Legal counsel shall be provided to the Commission and its staff through the Office of the City Attorney.
-The City Council may authorize retention of outside counsel where deemed appropriate upon recommendation of the City Attorney.
+The City Manager shall delegate to the Director the authority to employ such additional staff as authorized and funded by the City Council, in order for the Commission to fulfill effectively its obligations under this Ordinance. - (g) The City Council shall establish policies and procedures for the performance by the Commission of the roles, duties and responsibilities set forth within this article ("operating procedures").
+All City departments, boards and commissions shall cooperate with and provide assistance to the Commission, including the provision of information in response to reasonable requests from the Commission. - (h) Legal counsel shall be provided to the Commission and its staff through the Office of the City Attorney.
+The City Council may authorize retention of outside counsel where deemed appropriate upon recommendation of the City Attorney. - (i) The Commission shall make quarterly reports to the City Council concerning the operation of the Commission and the status of the Commission's performance of the duties, responsibilities and roles set forth within this article.
+One of the required quarterly reports shall be an annual report.
+The schedule for submission of these reports, and the required contents of the reports, shall be as specified within the Commission's operating procedures.